amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

         measure: Is it useful?
 Why not use a syntactic metric?
 Why does a fixed distribution work?
 Will knowing the data distribution help?

-Having a guiding principle behind these heuristics is, in itself, useful.
-Ad-hoc syntactic metrics that are present in other systems (and we claim: are typically building towards our underlying principle).
-Finding a simple underlying principle (be as bijective as possible, which we formalize via information theory) is better than a metric that simply applies only to our domain.
-We claim that information theory is a general-purpose way to group all these metrics where people give higher cost to their "less bijective" combinators (avoiding constants, for example).
+Having a principle guiding our heuristics is, in itself, useful as it helps explain the efficacy of the heuristic.
+A general-purpose principle that cuts across multiple domains, (be as bijective as possible, formalized via standard information theory) provides more general insights than heuristics driven by a single domain.
+We claim that information theory is a general-purpose way to group the many metrics in which people assign higher costs to "less bijective" combinators (avoiding constants, for example).
+We believe that the ad hoc syntactic metrics that are present in other systems are typically building towards something like the information theoretic measure we propose.

 A fixed distribution works because, the core thing we are aiming for is "more bijective."
 A fixed distribution is merely a way to not unfairly weight one